mani-the-great/mani-the-great.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm studying computer engineering at Iran university of science and technology.
+I'm studying computer engineering at Iran university of science and technology, and exploring the world of AI, Machine Learning, and Computer Vision.
-Passionate about building intelligent systems that can "see."

-As an AI enthusiast interested in Computer Vision and Machine learning, I love working with Python and frameworks like PyTorch to build models ranging from simple image classifiers to complex object detection systems.
+I enjoy exploring how machines can learn to understand visual information and turn it into useful insights.
+I’m currently building my skills in Python and tools such as PyTorch, working on projects ranging from image classification to image segmentation.

 I'm Currently diving deeper into image segmentaion using U-Net architecture for biomedical image segmentation.